To see the other types of publications on this topic, follow the link: Mutual constitution.

 Abstract:

 By art.
 1 para.
 (4), Romanian Constitution, republished, enshrined the principle of separation and balance of powers.
 Therefore, this principle implies the existence of collaboration but also of a mutual control between these powers, including between the legislative and executive power, thus being expressed the balance between these two powers.
-By constitutional established powers, the two central authorities of the executive power - the President of Romania and the Government - will participate at the observance and application of this principle, including by those duties they perform in their relations with the legislative power.
+By constitutional established powers, the two central authorities of the executive power - the President of Romania and the Government - will participate at the observance and application of this principle, including by those duties they perform in the

 APA, Harvard, Vancouver, ISO, and other styles